mohanapriya1994/ContentConceptsData/services/manuscript_formatting.md

     {
       id: 2,
       question: "Is my information secure with you?",
-      answer: "We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form."
+      answer: "We can edit as per two English language styles – American English and British English."
     }
   ]
 }
 key: "manuscript_formatting"
 parentType: "academic"
 ---

+For many researchers and manuscript authors, formatting is a nightmare and eats in to a lot of their research time.
+We are here to take care of the manuscript formatting guidelines.
+Since we do this everyday, our experts will quickly format and make it ready for submission